A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Galactic dust emission in polarization

 For the EE spectra, polarized Galactic dust emission is a major contaminant at low multipoles.
 However, polarized dust emission is very accurately removed by $353$ GHz cleaning, even when the foreground contamination exceeds the CMB signal by an order of magnitude or more. {\it We see no evidence for any decorrelation of polarized Galactic dust emission over the frequency range $100-353$ GHz} \citep[see also][]{Planck_dust_pol:2018}.
 The excess in the cleaned $217\times 217$ spectrum at $\ell \simlt 50$ visible in Fig.\ \ref{fig:EEdust_residuals} is caused primarily by systematic errors in the $217$ GHz Q and U maps (see Fig.\ \ref{fig:pol_cleaned_maps}), not by errors in dust subtraction.
 Additional evidence of systematic errors in the \SROLL\ maps at low multipoles is presented in Sect.\ \ref{sec:inter_frequency_pol}.

 The approach that we adopt in the \camspec\ likelihood is to apply conservative multipole cuts, as listed in Table \ref{tab:multipoleranges}.
 This avoids using polarization data at multipoles where the spectra are heavily dominated by Galactic dust emission.
 We use the 353 GHz cleaned spectra up to a multipole $\ell_{\rm clean} = 150$ and subtract the power-law fits of Table \ref{tab:pol_dust_fits} from the uncleaned spectra at higher multipoles.
 We chose $\ell_{\rm clean}=150$ to limit the impact of $353$ GHz noise on the cleaned spectra.
 With these choices, polarized Galactic dust emission and dust-CMB cross-correlations are removed accurately from the polarization spectra.
+There is therefore no need to model errors in polarized dust subtraction in the \camspec\ likelihoods.

 Figs.\ \ref{fig:TEdust_residuals} and \ref{fig:ETdust_residuals} show that Galactic dust emission makes a very small contribution to the TE/ET spectra at $\ell \simgt 150$.
 At lower multipoles, CMB-dust cross-correlations become important and the dust corrections can be positive or negative.
 At these low multipoles, assuming a power-law dust spectrum (as is done in the \plik\ likelihood) is a very poor approximation and could potentially lead to biases in the TE likelihood.